3pxh/farsketched/TaskList.md

 # Farsketched Implementation Task List

 ## On Deck
+- [ ] make scoring screen last longer on the leaderboard + include names
+- [x?] client phone slow down (memory leak? reprocessing messages?)
+- [ ] Add a fixture which makes the current player equal to the active player so we can verify what it looks like during guessing stage
 - [ ] do we want to put the gameconfig on gamestate? (mutating it outside the reducer feels wrong, but we may want the config on the client e.g. for showing the instructions to players in flibbertigibbet)
 - [ ] allow host to continue from game over stage (or maybe roll credits?)
 - [ ] send client crashes to host? (how?) for diagnosing